Chukwuebuka-2003/Stock-analyzer/README.md

 It's the minimum return an investor will accept for owning a company's stock, as compensation for a given level of risk associated with holding the stock.

-The average rate of return in a stock is 10%
+The average required rate of return in a stock is 10%

 ![rrr](https://user-images.githubusercontent.com/56232734/193135538-1a23cdd3-d8b4-402b-887c-9b532223719c.PNG)